CMU-313/CMU-313.github.io/docs/projects/P1/1_checkpoint.md

 - [x] Creating GitHub Pull Requests and using related features (linking to issues)
 - [x] Creating GitHub Project Boards

-If you are not familiar with any of these steps, you are **highly recommended** to first complete a short [Github Exercise](/projects/P1/github), as it will cover the standards we are expecting in this class (which you will be graded upon).
+If you are not familiar with any of these steps, you are **highly recommended** to first complete [Recitation 1 - Git, GitHub, TypeScript](/recitations/reci1-github), as it will cover the standards we are expecting in this class (which you will be graded upon).
 Refer to the [Resources & Documentation](/projects/P1/documentation/#git--github-documentation) section if needed.

 ## Getting Started